 - Executive team.
 Qualifications and roles of the top three executives and top three on your Board of Advisors.
 They need domain knowledge and startup experience.
 Highlight their level of involvement, and quantify their skin in the game.

 - Financial projections.
-Project both revenues and expense totals for next five years, and past three years.
+Project both revenues and expenses for the next five years (and include the past three years of history).
 What is the current valuation of the company?
 Show breakeven point, burn rate, and growth assumptions.

 - Funding requirements and use of funds.
 What is the level of capital funding sought during this stage?
 What equity is the company willing to give in return for the investment?
 Show a breakdown of the intended uses of these funds.

 - Exit strategy.
 What is the timeframe for return on investment?
 What is the planned exit strategy (IPO, merger, sale, including likely candidates)?
 What is the timeframe for the exit?
 What is the rate of return expected for the investor?

 Hand out copies of the slides before the presentation for note taking, with a proper cover sheet, with brochures, product samples, or other marketing material you may have.
 Offer to do a demo later, but don’t try to squeeze it in the presentation.

 My last recommendation is practice, practice, practice.
 The CEO should give the pitch, and prepare by playing “presidential debates” – asking your team to be the opponents, and check you on timing.
 Investors hate long rambling presentations.
 Show some energy and enthusiasm, and remember if you lose their attention, you have lost the deal.
 If you need help with your pitch deck, you’ve come to the right place!